RobQuincey/devtools-location-override/README.md

 # DevTools Location Override Extension

-A modern Chrome/Edge DevTools extension that allows developers to override `window.geolocation` values for local development and testing of location-aware applications.
+A modern Chrome/Edge DevTools extension that allows developers to override `navigator.geolocation` values for local development and testing of location-aware applications.

 ## Features

-🌍 **Easy Location Override**: Override latitude, longitude, and accuracy with a simple interface 🎯 **Quick Presets**: Pre-configured locations for major cities (San Francisco, New York, London, Tokyo, Sydney) �️ **Route Simulation**: Upload KML, GeoJSON, or GPX files to simulate movement along routes ⏱️ **Time-based Playback**: Real-time or custom-speed route simulation with timestamp support �🔄 **Persistent Settings**: Settings persist across page reloads and browser sessions 🛠️ **DevTools Integration**: Seamlessly integrated into Chrome/Edge Developer Tools 🎨 **Modern UI**: Clean, intuitive interface with responsive design 📱 **Real-time Updates**: Changes take effect immediately on new geolocation requests
+🌍 **Advanced Location Override**: Override latitude, longitude, accuracy, heading, speed, altitude and altitude accuracy with a simple interface
+�️ **Route Simulation**: Upload KML, GeoJSON, or GPX files to simulate movement along routes and override or randomize advanced location values
+⏱️ **Time-based Playback**: Real-time or custom-speed route simulation with timestamp support 🔄 **Persistent Settings**: Settings persist across page reloads and browser sessions

 ## Installation

+### Install from Chrome or Edge Extensions stores
+- TODO add links when published

-### For Development
+### For development

 1. Clone or download this repository
 2. Open Chrome/Edge and navigate to `chrome://extensions/` (Chrome) or `edge://extensions/` (Edge)